jdrgoms/awesome-postcss/README.md

 [![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)](https://github.com/sindresorhus/awesome)
 [![Build Status](https://api.travis-ci.org/jjaderg/awesome-postcss.svg?branch=master)](https://travis-ci.org/jjaderg/awesome-postcss)

-*An awesome list of plugins, articles, resources and other things related to PostCSS.*
+> An selected list of plugins, articles, resources and other things related to PostCSS.

+**PostCSS** is not a preprocessor; it doesn’t transform CSS.
+As a matter of fact, it doesn’t do much by itself at all.
+What it does is provide a CSS parser and a framework for creating plugins that can analyse, lint, handle assets, optimise, create fallbacks, and otherwise transform parsed CSS.
+PostCSS parses CSS into an abstract syntax tree (AST), passes it through a series of plugins, and then concatenates back into a string.

 ### Contributing